romrell4/FertilityTracker/README.md

   * UI: Background color (or alternative)
   * After peak day or day of spotting, the next three days also appear differently

 ## V3

+### "When In Doubt"
+A checkbox near the notes section that allows you to mark a day as "In Doubt" when it comes to fertility.
+An info box can explain that "In Doubt" means that you would like to manually enforce the count-of-three rule due to unexpected temperatures and/or mucus.

+Needs to apply to the count-of-three rule (showing up in the chart)

+### Select Date from Calendar
+Tap on the current day to get a calendar widget to switch days Select Today

+### Total day in cycle (only after cycle is complete)
+Display next to

+### Sex in Chart (with icons)

+## V4

 ### Back up data
 Possibly using firebase as a backend?